adetokunbo/challengehub.app/_paragraphs/en/privacy/01-privacy-policy.md

 to comply with a legal obligation
-- If you have consented to our use of personal information about you for a specific purpose, you have the right to change your and at any time
+- If you have consented to our use of personal information about you for a specific purpose, you have the right to change your mind at any time

 We may use your email address
 to send you newsletter or marketing emails.